AbdelhaqNouhi/docker-test/README.md

 ## volumes
-is a dedicated folder on the host machine and insed this folder a container can create files that can be remounted into future containers or multiple containers at the same time
+is a dedicated folder on the host machine and insured this folder a container can create files that can be remounted into future containers or multiple containers at the same time

-## docker compose
+## docker-compose
-is a tool for running multiple docker containers at the sametime
+is a tool for running multiple docker containers at the same time

-*create a docker compose*
+*Create a docker-compose*

 ```bash
   mkdir docker-compose.yml
 ```

-*Here's an example of a simple docker compose*
+*Here's an example of a simple docker-compose*

 ```bash